gengwg/javascript/README.md

 objects are passed around by reference; they are never copied.

 one way to minimize use of global variables is to create a single global variable for your application. that variable then becomes the container for your application.
+## chapter 5 inheritance

+in classical languages, objects are instances of classes, and a class can inherit from another class. js is prototypal language, which means that objects inherit  directly from other objects.